 The Blind Side (2009)

-Miriam "Midge" Maisel is everything a 1950s Jewish housewife can aspire to be: gorgeous, thin, well-dressed, married with kids, and housed in a gorgeous Manhattan pad.
-However, when she discovers her husband has been cheating on her with the secretary, she realizes that her “perfect” life is all a facade and that her real life purpose is making people laugh.
-And so, she embarks on a career as a standup comic, a taboo aspiration for women at the time.
-One thing is for sure: she is hilarious.
+Miriam "Midge" Maisel is everything a 1950s Jewish housewife can aspire to be: attractive, well-dressed, married with kids, and housed in a gorgeous Manhattan pad.
+However, when she discovers her husband has been cheating on her with the secretary, she realizes that her “perfect” life is all a facade—and that her life's real purpose is making people laugh.
+She embarks on a career as a standup comic, a taboo aspiration for women at the time.
+One thing is for sure: She is hilarious.
 And as she navigates through personal, professional, religious, and family obstacles, you're sure to cry tears of laughter.